obvonage/deved-platform/content/blog/en/if-you-can-point-and-click-then-you-can-make-a-conversational-ai.md

 ---
 ## Introduction

 Customer service had changed over the years from when the only option was to phone a call center during business hours to today, where customers expect 24/7 service via the telephone and other means.
-Some of those are SMS/MMS messages, social media, communications apps (such as WhatsApp), and even voice assistants.
-Customers today prefer to resolve most service issues independently without talking to someone and are used to getting answers instantly.
+Some of those means are SMS/MMS messages, social media, communications apps (such as WhatsApp), and even voice assistants.
+Many customers today prefer to resolve most service issues independently without talking to someone and are used to getting answers instantly.
 So how does a business address customer demand in 2022 without hiring a development team to build these solutions?

 Today, I wanted to bring to your attention [Vonage AI Studio](https://studio.ai.vonage.com/).
 It is a No Code / Low Code conversation AI platform that helps businesses handle complex customer interactions through voice and text.
 It starts with a friendly user interface where you can drag and drop modules to build a conversational Virtual Agent that your customers can use.
 No development team is required!